Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attribute-filters.md

 Today we will be creating a custom filter element based on **data attributes** in Vanilla JavaScript.

-This means that we will have a filter mechanism select list and a list of elements with specific data-attributes on them.
+This means that we will have a filter mechanism select list and a list of elements with specific data attributes.

-### See the end result in this Codepen
+### See the result in this Codepen

 (Choose an option to see the effect)